tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-9.md

 const nameKey = prefix + "name"
 const colorKey = prefix + "color";

-// grab the stored data, will get null if user has never been to this page const storedName = localStorage.getItem(nameKey);
+// grab the stored data, will return null if user has never been to this page const storedName = localStorage.getItem(nameKey);
 const storedColor = localStorage.getItem(colorKey);